apluslms/aplus-manual/programming_exercises/instructions.rst

     grade

 Note! run.sh must have executing rights.
-That is, if you create the file from scratch, you must do the following:to
+That is, if you create the file from scratch, you must do the following:

 1. Open the terminal.
 2. ``cd`` to the directory of the exercise.